TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 You can download [the binary from GitHub](https://github.com/qishibo/AnotherRedisDesktopManager/releases).
 The installation is quite straightforward and you can only get a zip archive.

-When you run the executable for the first time, a window similar at the foloowing screenshot should open.
+When you run the executable for the first time, a window similar to the following screenshot should open.

 ![First connection to Another Redis Desktop Manager](./pics/ardm_001_first-time_execution.png)